 One downside of living in Cobb is that it can take a long time to commute to work.
 In Cobb, the average commute to work is 42.97 minutes, which is quite a bit higher than the national average.

-Cobb is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cobb doesn't have a public transportation system that people use for their commute.

 The overall education level of Cobb is somewhat higher than in the average US city of 21.84%: 27.53% of adults 25 and older in the town have at least a bachelor's degree.